hopetambala/dataViz-bokeh-transferMarkt/README.md

 # Key Takeaways
 Bokeh is great for rapid data visualization development.
 It's simple to use especially when using a Pandas Dataframe to manage your data!
 To style your application, there are a variety of [widgets](https://bokeh.pydata.org/en/latest/docs/user_guide/interaction/widgets.html) to add and expand interactive funcitonality.

+The actual visualization generated comes with alot of built-in interactive abilities that don't need to be coded in.
+You can save a

 # Limitations
 Bokeh isn't really python-only.
 It generates an HTML file with your visualization on it.
 Potentially useful for web development environmenta.s